github-baron/FloatingMeasure/README.md

 FloatingMeasure is a class API for calculations of floating point numbers with measures.

-The measures can be any complex combination of the given <a href="./FloatingMeasure/Measure/SimpleMeasure.h"> SimpleMeasures </a> and the mathematical operation "multiplication" and "division".
+The measures can be any complex combination of <a href="./FloatingMeasure/Measure/SimpleMeasure.h"> simple measures </a> and the mathematical operation "multiplication" and "division".

-The <a href="./FloatingMeasure/Measure/SimpleMeasure.h"> SimpleMeasures </a> consists of a <a href="./FloatingMeasure/Measure/PreMeasure.h"> PreMeasure </a> and a <a href="./FloatingMeasure/Measure/BaseMeasure.h"> BaseMeasure </a>.
+A <a href="./FloatingMeasure/Measure/SimpleMeasure.h"> simple measure </a> consists of a <a href="./FloatingMeasure/Measure/PreMeasure.h"> pre measure </a> and a <a href="./FloatingMeasure/Measure/BaseMeasure.h"> base measure </a>.
 Thus, this API is easily extendable by any kind of pre measure or base measure.

 The "floating" part of this API considers errors due to the numerical floating point representation.
-As a consequence i.e. the <a href="FloatingMeasure/FloatingMeasure.cpp"> comparison operator </a> allows equality for a range of values given by the numerical error.
+As a consequence e.g. the <a href="FloatingMeasure/FloatingMeasure.cpp"> comparison operator </a> allows equality for a range of values given by the numerical error instead of comparing to exact one value (which often fails .... unwanted).

-Even the history (i.e. the different mathematical operations) of these errors is protocolled.
+Even the history (i.e. the sequence of mathematical operations) of these errors is protocolled.

 ## Code Example

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.
+<a href="./FloatingMeasure_Examples/FMEx_Velocity.cpp"> FMEx_Velocity.cpp</a> :</br>

-Simple example is the calculation of a velocity "v" from a distance of "s=100*m" and the the time "t=9.27*s".
-This API offers the calculation of "v" by writing code like "v=s/t".
+An example for calculation of a velocity "v" of Usain Bolt, a snail, and the corresponding "snail factor".

-<a href="./FloatingMeasure_Examples/FMEx_Velocity.cpp"> FMEx_Velocity.cpp</a>
+<a href="./FloatingMeasure_Examples/FMEx_CheckMeasValue.cpp"> FMEx_CheckMeasValue.cpp</a> :</br>
+An example for checking a measurement value against a given tolerance: with and without considering a given precision.

 ## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+The FloatingMeasure API can be used in any metrological project.
+It helps avoiding those classical errors like "off by a factor of thousand" or any other potency of ten: the Recalculation from one measure to another is made easy.

+Additionally, it supports configurable precision which is oftenly needed for "reasonable precise" numbers of a given metrological setup: see <a href="./FloatingMeasure_Examples/FMEx_CheckMeasValue.cpp"> FMEx_CheckMeasValue.cpp</a> for illustration.

 ## Installation

-Provide code examples and explanations of how to get the project.
+The project can be compiled under Linux (CMake) and Windows (CMake / Visual Studio 2017).
+The corresponding build result can be found in the project directory "build/CMake" (for CMake) and "build/VS" (for Visual Studio).
+Distribute the corresponding "include" and "lib" directories to your favorite installation directory.

 ## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.
+Refere to the doxygen generated documentation <a href="Doc/html/index.html"> here. </a>

 ## Tests

-Describe and show how to run the tests with code examples.
+Testing is done via cppunit which can be found on <a href="https://github.com/Ultimaker/CppUnit"> github </a> for usage under Windows (install and distribute with CMake).
+Under Linux (at least for Debian) it can be installed via apt.

+For building with CMake the a href="FloatingMeasure_Test/CMakeLists.txt"> CMakeLists.txt </a> file must be adapted for that.
+There must be a more elegant way ...

+See how the testing is implemented <a href="FloatingMeasure_Test/FloatingMeasure_Test.cpp"> FloatingMeasure_Test.cpp </a>.

 ## Contributors

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.
+Contributers are very welcome.
+Please, share your ideas of how want to use this API and adpat it to your needs.

+## Future Development

+- idea of "aliases" like : "1*V*A = 1*W" or "1*kg*m*m/s/s = 1*J"... just an idea
+- any extension of per and base measures

 ## License

-A short snippet describing the license (MIT, Apache, etc.)
+See my <a href="LICENSE"> LICENSE </a> (MIT).